Hit and Run Investigations in Pasco County

 In these cases with a hold on the vehicle, a criminal defense attorney can contact the investigating officer on your behalf so that the hold can be released.
 In some cases, the hold on the vehicle will not be released.
 Those cases include a traffic fatality, a serious injury crash where the victim is not expected to live, or there is evidence in the vehicle or evidence of the vehicle being used in other crimes.

 Under Florida law, it is theoretically possible to maneuver your vehicle in such a careless or reckless manner that it causes another vehicle to crash.
 For example, what if you change lanes abruptly without using your turn signal or looking out for other traffic, then that action might cause another vehicle to take evasive action that causes a crash.
 If you caused the crash because of your negligence and you know that the crash occurred, then you are required to stop your vehicle.

 As a practical matter, charging someone with "hit and run" when there was no contact is difficult.
 The damage to the vehicle is the main evidence that the vehicle caused or contributed to the crash.
-The damage also shows why the driver knew or should have know that the crash occurred.
-Without that proof, it is difficult to prosecute the "non contact" hit and run.
+The damage also shows why the driver knew or should have known that the crash occurred.
+Without that proof, it is difficult to prosecute the "non-contact" hit and run.

 Finding a Lawyer for a Leaving the Scene in West Pasco, FL